ArcSpec system

 The technology enables real-time measurements of temperatures inside the furnace and the lights spectrum contains data about chemical elements reacting.
 These features enable notable possibilities for future development and our customers.

-Everything as a service
+We offer everything as a service

 We offer the ArcSpec system also as a turnkey service.
 Our services can consist of an assessment period prior to any final decision.
 All our products can be offered as a continuous service, including the use and maintenance of the system.